schneems/non-developers-on-rails/source/02-project/README.md

 Even in fancy "single page web apps" that do not reload when you interact with them (such as google maps), a request/response cycle is still happening behind the scenes with javascript.

-We've already seen this request/response cycle in action, but how did Rails know what to do when it received a request to `localhost:3000/users/new`?
+We've already seen this request/response cycle in action, but how did Rails know what to do when it received a request to [localhost:3000/users/new](http://localhost:3000/users/new)?

-> Note: The part after `localhost:3000` is known as a "path".
-For instance the path of `localhost:3000/users/new` is `/users/new`.
+> Note: The part after [localhost:3000](http://localhost:3000) is known as a "path".
+For instance the path of [localhost:3000/users/new](http://localhost:3000/users/new) is `/users/new`.

 Rails knows how to map a path to a controller action.
 I know we haven't looked at controllers, but we will.
 It does this through a routes file.
-Open `config/routes.rb` up now:
+Open `config/routes.rb` up now, it should look like this:

 ```ruby
 Rails.application.routes.draw do